Myths About Bankruptcy

 If you are shopping around researching bankruptcy lawyers in Worcester MA, then contact our office today to receive a free case evaluation.
 A lawyer is available to fully answer your questions about the bankruptcy process, as well as assist you in filing for the Chapter that suits your financial situation.

 Kovacs Law, P.C. is committed to educating people about the bankruptcy process and assisting them in completing their bankruptcy proceedings.
 Our firm has seen firsthand how beneficial bankruptcy can be, and how it can enable individuals to start over free from the burden of significant debt.
 We are available to provide you with help in your bankruptcy case that may substantially increase the likelihood of a successful filing.

-Contact a Worcester bankruptcy lawyer for information and assistance relating to filing for bankruptcy.
+Contact a lawyer from our firm for information and assistance relating to filing for bankruptcy.

 We're also available to help you and your family overcome complex legal cases.
 Our team has decades of experience navigating cases involving divorce, child custody, spousal support, and other family law matters.

 “He walked me through the bankruptcy steps slowly and answered all of my questions.”- Nina G.

 “He takes his time and puts you at ease.”- Lynn C.